Last updated on November 21st, 2019 at 04:58 pm

-I wrote about the basics of the Fascinate book in my weekly Sunday dream column titled, Are You Being Fascinating Enough?
+I wrote about the basics of the Fascinate book in an 8WomenDream article titled, Are You Being Fascinating Enough?
 How to be Fascinating.

 What does it take to be fascinating?
 It starts with gaining an understanding of how you blend two of the seven personality triggers in a way that sparks the intense interest of those around you.